zakarym/devops-extension-cflint/README.md

 Arguments have to be specified:

 * By default the cfLint is running in the root of the repository, you can modify that in the advanced settings as the working folder task parameter.
+* by default the cfLint jar is provided a default java memory allocation pool of -Xmx512m, you can modify that in the advanced settings as the javaOptions task parameter.
 * By default the cfLint jar is downloaded from the url: `https://github.com/cflint/CFLint/releases/download/CFLint-1.5.0/CFLint-1.5.0-all.jar`:
   * You can change overwrite it to a different version if needed
   * But now file shares and local files are supported to such as: